koga73/OOP/README.md

 This project when combined with design patterns adds common OOP functionality to JavaScript

 Goals:
-- Provide OOP like functionality including namespacing, classes, inheritance
+- Provide OOP like functionality including namespacing, classes, inheritance, public/private scope
+- Provide a cross-browser event model that can be added to any object
 - Provide methods for cloning and extending objects
-- Provide a cross-browser event model that can be added onto to any object
-- Provide common methods for type checking
+- Provide methods for type checking

 ## Install:
 ``` bash